Josh Becker (filmmaker): Film and television career

 Josh Becker worked as a production assistant and sound recordist on The Evil Dead (1981), which he later referred to as the most grueling film shoot he'd ever been on.
 He later made his first feature film, Stryker's War (later retitled Thou Shall Not Kill...Except), at age 25, which co-starred Sam Raimi, after spending several years trying to raise funds for it.
 Bruce Campbell was originally set to star in the film, and starred in the 45-minute Super-8 demo version of the film, but had to bow out due to Screen Actors Guild union regulations.
 His second film, Lunatics: A Love Story, was produced and released in 1991, and starred Ted Raimi and Deborah Foreman.
 He also worked as a production assistant during this period, including on one of Mariah Carey's first music videos.

 Becker later directed episodes of several TV shows, including Real Stories of the Highway Patrol.
 He directed the TV film Hercules in the Maze of the Minotaur, which led to a directing gig on Xena: Warrior Princess that he had for several years.
 He also directed the black-and-white film Running Time with Bruce Campbell, which was edited to look as if it was filmed in a single continuous shot.

 In 1999, Becker wrote, produced, and directed the independent film If I Had A Hammer, about the 1960s folk rock scene.
 The film has never been released in any format (though it has been screened theatrically several times), and only briefly appeared on YouTube.
 Becker later directed the two Sci-Fi Channel films Alien Apocalypse (based on his screenplay) and Stan Lee's Harpies.

 In 2013 Becker produced the YouTube web series Spine Chillers, directing several episodes.
 In 2018 Becker returned to feature filmmaking with Morning, Noon, and Night which he also wrote, and which reunites him with editor Kaye Davis, who also edited Running Time and Evil Dead II.
 In 2020 he followed with another feature, western Warpath starring Thom Matthews and Ted Raimi.

-Personal life

-Becker is an avid film buff and keeps an extensive list of the films he watches, which is available on his website.
-He currently resides in Michigan.